Gertjan423/index_test_course/chapter5.md

 ---
-title       : Insert the chapter title here description : Insert the chapter description here
+title        : Case study
+description  : You know the in's and out's of two-table verbs with dplyr, but your knowledge is untried!
+Let's cement what you've learned with a real world application.

---- type:VideoExercise lang: xp: skills: key:9dbb44d94d
+--- type:VideoExercise lang: xp: skills: key:f21e46cc37
 ## TBD
 TBD

 *** =video_link

---- type:NormalExercise lang: xp: skills: key:b79642ba36
+--- type:NormalExercise lang: xp: skills: key:2951eb4b07
 ## TBD
 TBD